oneapi-src/SYCLomatic/_sources/dev_guide/migration/migration-rules.rst

      Out: $type_name_of($2) *new_ptr = bar($deref($1))  # Format of the migrated result in the
                                                         # output source code
      Includes: ["<header3>"]
+     APIRestrictCondition:
+       ArgCount: 1                       # Only the overloading with 1 argument will be migrated
    - Rule: rule_cmath                    # Rule to migrate "include<cmath>" to "#include<mymath>"
      Kind: Header
      Priority: Takeover